Essentuan/fuy.gg/README.md

 1. Message me on discord (@essentuan)
 2. Create a pull request and maybe I'll accept

+# Contributing
+When creating a PR make sure to merge into development NOT master.

 # Credits
 All territory menu assets are from [WynnLibFabric](https://github.com/nbcss/WynnLibFabric)